-I didn't know it at the time, but the journey—both the 100 days of barhopping and trying to write about it for the next 2 years—would shape my life for years to come.
+I didn't know it at the time, but the journey—both the 3+ months of barhopping and trying to write about it for the next 2 years—would shape my life for years to come.
 My failure to capitalize on the biggest break in my writing career would have a ripple effect on my world.
 Few people have heard many of the details of what I experienced, let alone read what I wrote about the adventure.

 Which is why I've created this site.
-I'm gonna use this to, basically, transcribe my notes and journal entries—with random reflections and reactions from my perspective 10 years later thrown in.
+I'm gonna use this to, basically, transcribe my notes and journal entries—with random reflections and reactions from my perspective 13 years later thrown in.

-A decade later, the memories are still fresh.
+13 years later, the memories are still fresh.

 .